danieljwilson/cold-hand/ARTICLE.md

 ## Introduction
 As a fan of both basketball and psychology I have often come across references to the 1985 paper "The hot hand in basketball: On the misperception of random sequences".
 Written by Thomas Gilovich, Robert Vallone and Amos Teversky, their goal was to test the common belief that shooting tends to be "streaky" -- that is to say that players should be more likely to hit a shot if they had made their previous shot, and vice versa.<sup>1</sup>

-Have things changed since 1985?
-While many aspects of the NBA have developed in the past 36 years (which happens to be the same age as Lebron James) in terms of strategy, diet, an influx of foreign talent and social media, overall shooting percentages have remained remarkably consistent.
-So, perhaps the hot-hand finding (or the lack of a hot-hand phenomenon) would also hold.
+Many aspects of the NBA have developed in the past 36 years (which happens to be the same age as Lebron James) in terms of strategy, diet, an influx of foreign talent and social media.
+That said, overall shooting percentages have remained remarkably consistent.

 <div id="vis0"><div class="flourish-embed flourish-chart" data-src="visualisation/5894229"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

 I was curious if a look at a more modern NBA season (2015-16) and looking at all players on all teams (instead of just 9 players on the Philadelphia 76ers, as in the original paper) would replicate the original finding.

+The data from the original paper are suggestive of a **downward** trend in shooting percentage the more shots you have previously hit.
+In other words, the **hotter** your hand, the more likely you are to miss, as you can see below (choose "All Players" to get the team average).

+<div id="vis1"><div class="flourish-embed flourish-chart" data-src="visualisation/5894910"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

 ## Results
-What I found largely replicated the original finding, going against the lay theory of "hot-handedness".
-However, whereas the original paper did not find a significant effect, with the much higher sample the results I found were strongly significant.
+As someone who has played and watched a lot of basketball I have to admit I found our main finding surprising, even if it did simply confirm the original paper.
+Since the original paper did not find a statistically significant trend (due to having small sample size), it was possible that their results were a fluke.
+Something that just happened that season with that particular team.
+However our data showed a very similar pattern to the 1985 paper.
 If a player had made their previous shot attempt they were **less** likely to make their subsequent attempt.

-The data from the original paper are suggestive of a **downward** trend in shooting percentage the more shots you have previously hit.
-In other words, the **hotter** your hand, the more likely you are to miss, as you can see below.
+This was exacerbated the longer their streak was, prior to their current shot.
+You can see the overall percentages for all players in the plot below.

-<div id="vis1"><div class="flourish-embed flourish-chart" data-src="visualisation/5894910"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>
+<div id="vis2"><div class="flourish-embed flourish-chart" data-src="visualisation/6096181"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

+A couple of things worth pointing out:
+1. The data gets noisier as we increase the length of the streak preceeding a given shot.
+This is to be expected as while a 1 or 2 shot streak woud be very common, a 5 shot streak is much rarer.
+So there is less data to examine.
+2. If you look closely you can see that there is a systemic difference between the make and miss sequences (though this easier to view in the dot plot below)

+<div id="vis3"><div class="flourish-embed flourish-scatter" data-src="visualisation/6161021"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

+Noise based on number of shots (see Figure 3)

+However, whereas the original paper did not find a significant effect with a sample size of 9 players, using data from all teams allowed for a much more highly powered dataset of 165 players.

+## Discussion
+Become overconfident and take worse shots.
+A lot of noise.
+There may be multiple reactions to missing a shot depending on the individual.
+Maybe some people get down on themselves and it shakes their confidence.
+Maybe some people decide to only take a shot if it is a "good" shot with a high percentage chance of going in.

+Miss a couple lose confidence and only take easy shots...
+Heat check shot.

 In my data from 2015 increasing the *n* from 9 to 200...

 More to come...

+Add data table?

 ---